ZICHRON YAAKOV: A WALK ON THE PEDESTRIAN STREET, ATTRACTIONS, AND THE HISTORY OF THE TOWN

 OHEL YAAKOV SYNAGOGUE AND GARDEN TRIP

 On Meyasdim Street, the "Ohel Jacob" synagogue is located to your left.
-The colony and the synagogue both bear the baron's father's name.
+The colony and the temple both bear the baron's father's name.
 Its construction was finished in 1886, and today it is regarded as the Baron colonies' most opulent synagogue.
 It is highly recommended to take a peek inside and be impressed if you have the chance.

 You should be aware that there are public restrooms behind the synagogue, just past the entrance on the left.
 You should be around noon at this point, so now is a good time to sit down and eat.
 Stay on the s street where kosher restaurants like "Tishbi," "Nili," "Dona Garcia," or "Cucina" (Italian, not Italian) are available for those seeking a romantic setting and a leisurely meal.